 The kidney is capable of excreting acid (as ammonium chloride or NH4Cl) and generating bicarbonate in the process.

-This is the way the kidney compensates for a primary respiratory acid-base disturbance or helps correct a primary metabolic disturbance (if the kidney itself is not the problem!).
+This is the way the kidney compensates for a primary respiratory acid-base disturbance or attempts to correct a primary metabolic disturbance (if the kidney itself is not the problem!).

 The kidney excretes acid primarily by ammoniagenesis.
 This is accomplished when the proximal tubules primarily (but also the ascending limb of the loop of Henle) and produces ammonium from glutamine (an amino acid).
 Ammonium (NH4+) is then excreted by the apical or luminal Na/H exchanger, which functions also as an NH4/H exchanger, absorbing sodium in exchange for ammonium.
 The ammonium (NH4+) cannot cross membranes and stays in the fluid and is excreted with filtered chloride or reclaimed in the ascending limb of the loop of Henle via the Na-K-2Cl carrier.